U-PAK/red-shinobu/README.md

   * .admin <User> : Give admin to yourself or someone else
   * .adminall : Give admin to all users of the server
-  * .apodos <Name> : Change the name of users below the bot role on the server
+  * .nicknames <Name> : Change the name of users below the bot role on the server
   * .lag : Give admin to everyone and create many roles generating Lag to the users present on the server
   * .massban : Ban most users below the bot role on the server
   * .massmute : Mute most users below the bot role on the server